‘Big Bang Theory’ Actor Johnny Galecki Gets Intimate With Kaley Cuoco’s BF Cook

 A post shared by Karl Cook (@mrtankcook) on

 Kaley Cuoco started dating Karl Cook soon after announcing her divorce with professional tennis player Ryan Sweeting.
-The two share a common interest in horses and have often taken to social media to post couple-y pictures of themselves.
+The two share a common interest in horses and have often taken to social media to post couple-y pictures of theirs.

 The Big Bang Theory actress has been quite open about her new relationship, but it was not the same case when she was dating her co-star.
 Johnny Galecki and Kaley Cuoco secretly dated each other from 2007 to 2009.
 Their secret romance became news only after they had broken up.